 Pretty simple, right?

-At least, I pretty sure that’s all I need to do.
+And there you have it!
+At least, I’m pretty sure that’s all there is too it.
 Oh, the things you find yourself struggling to learn on the road to creating comics.
 It really is amazing.

 Experts, correct me if I’m wrong about anything, or if you have a cheaper, easier way to handle the bar code business.
 I’m all ears.